paulpatarinski/Xamarin.Forms.Plugins/SVG/README.md

 You must do this AFTER you call Xamarin.Forms.Init();

-**NO SUPPORT FOR iOS YET** for updates follow [THIS ISSUE](https://github.com/paulpatarinski/Xamarin.Forms.Plugins/issues/17)

 # Usage
-Instead of using an Image simply use a SvgImage instead!
+Instead of using an Image Control simply use a SvgImage instead!

 You **MUST** :
 - Set Height and Width
-- Set Build Action to Embedded Resource
+- Set Build Action to Embedded Resource for your svg files
 - SvgPath to {Project}.{Folder}.{FileName}.{Extension}
 - SvgAssembly to the assembly containing the file
 - For Win Phone make sure you include a XAML file equivalent of the SVG with the root element being a Viewbox